 - Assist other homeless assistance staff, both management and program, as needed.

-- Consult with the program director and CHO on strategies to improve the effectiveness of the programs, given agency and program mission and working practices.
+- Consult with the director on strategies to improve the effectiveness of the programs, given agency and program mission and working practices.

 - Network and cooperate with external agencies to access appropriate services for all participants of the program.